Development of Windows Vista: Milestone 3

+Some screenshots of build 3670 (build date of August 19, 2002), which showed a version of Device Manager implemented inside Windows Explorer (this feature later appeared in Windows 7), leaked.

-Build 3683 (build date of September 23, 2002) was leaked on October 20, 2002, and was the first Longhorn build leaked to the Internet.
-This build was the first of several that had a desktop watermark identifying itself as "Longhorn XP Professional".
-Visually it was not significantly different from Windows XP.
-One of the notable changes was that the Windows logo was only white, not colored like all the versions of Windows before it.
+Build 3683 (build date of September 23, 2002) was the first Windows Longhorn build leaked to the Internet (on November 19, 2002), and was the first of several that had a desktop watermark identifying itself as "Longhorn XP Professional".
+Visually very similar to Windows XP, one of the notable changes was that the Windows logo was only white, not colored like all the versions of Windows before it.
 Also the templates in the My Documents and My Pictures were notably different as well as the Open and Save as dialog boxes also included the template, incorporating aesthetic changes and a few new user interface options.
 A new "Sidebar" was also present, which contained many of the gadgets that would much later be seen in Windows Sidebar, such as an analog clock, slide show, and search capability.
 An option in this version of the sidebar also made it possible to move the Start button into it, and disable the traditional taskbar entirely.
 An early revision of WinFS was also included, but very little in the way of a user interface was included, and as such it appeared to early testers to be nothing more than a service that consumed large amounts of memory and processor time.
 The "Display Properties" control panel was the first significant departure, being built on the new "Avalon" API.
-It was the first sighting of the "Plex" style which Microsoft regarded as a place-holder theme for their development versions, until they were ready to demonstrate Aero.
+It was the first sighting of the "Plex" style which Microsoft regarded as a placeholder theme for their development versions, until they were ready to demonstrate Aero.

 Build 3706 (build date of October 29, 2002) was leaked on May 22, 2006.
 It was one of the first builds to include the Desktop Composition Engine (DCE), which later became the Desktop Window Manager (DWM).
 This build appeared on the Internet long after other builds from this period, and included several of the changes that were first reported as being part of later milestone builds, including Internet Explorer 6.05 and the "Plex" theme.

-Build 3718 (build date of November 19, 2002) was leaked on April 30, 2004.
+Build 3718 (build date of November 19, 2002) was leaked on April 20, 2004.
 It included the DCE and some early hardware-accelerated alpha transparency and transition effects.
 As a demonstration of the DCE's capabilities, programs flipped into the taskbar and twisted as they were minimized.